TailorShift/IaC/documentation.md

     * Docker images where built and pushed directly using the quarkus plugins
 * We tried to use of ChatGPT to generate reasonable test data (e.g. existing fashion products with realistic prices).
   * It worked mostly well for master data (a few syntax errors)
-  * It didn't work for 1:n relations on large tables (trying to fill receiepts with positions).
+  * It didn't work for 1:n relations on large tables (trying to fill receipts with positions).
 ChatGPT tends to forget its previous output.
   * We fell back to classic Python scripting to fill the gap.